 Packing for Costa Rica backpacking trips

 - Swiss Army knife – from the small saw (great for cutting baguette) to the cork-screw and can opener, to the nail scissors and tweezers, I can’t think of a more compact and handy tool to pack on a backpacking trip.
 Some might say having a few small blades available is handy for solo female travellers.
 Just don’t forget you’ll need checked luggage to carry this.
-Here’s the one I pack by Victoria Knoxx.
+I pack the Huntsman by Victoria Knoxx.

 - Sleep sheet – while not essential, climbing into your own silk sleep sheet rather than the rough, washed many times sheets you’re given in dorms, can feel like a luxury on a long trip.
 Spray with permethrin and you might have a fighting chance of warding off stray bed bugs.
 You can read about my bed bugs tips here.
 This is a sleep sheet if you don’t know what I mean.